By the end of this article, you'll understand the fundamentals of construction quality management including:

 The industry has a bad reputation for the disconnect between off-site and on-site.
 Not only do you want to improve communication, but also that everyone can see and feel that they are collaborators in delivering a quality project.

-Build a culture around the fact that they own the quality management of their piece of the puzzle and assuring it is all put together well.
+Build a culture around the fact that they own the quality management of their piece of the puzzle.

 Sablono is a construction project management solution with built-in quality management that was founded on the best practice quality measures outlined above.